-The Medical Center's capital assets as of September 30, 2021, 2020 and 2019 amount to \$62.3 million, \$69.7 million and \$68.3 million (net of accumulated depreciation and amortization), respectively.
-This investment in capital assets includes land, land improvements, buildings and improvements, equipment, software, equipment under capital lease obligations, and construction in progress.
-The following table summarizes the Medical Center's capital assets net of accumulated depreciation and amortization as of September 30, 2021, 2020, and 2019, respectively:
+The Medical Center's capital assets as of September 30, 2022, 2021 and 2020 amount to \$49.3 million, \$62.3 million and \$69.7 million (net of accumulated depreciation and amortization), respectively.
+This investment in capital assets includes land, land improvements, buildings and improvements, equipment, software, right-to-use lease assets-equipments, and construction in progress.
+The following table summarizes the Medical Center's capital assets net of accumulated depreciation and amortization as of September 30, 2022, 2021, and 2020, respectively: